joek13/joek13.github.io/hiss/index.md

 - [First-class functions](https://en.wikipedia.org/wiki/First-class_function)
 - [Type inference](https://en.wikipedia.org/wiki/Type_inference)

-The Hiss compiler `hissc` is written in Haskell and [open-sourced on GitHub](https://github.com/joek13/hiss).
+Hiss is [open-sourced on GitHub](https://github.com/joek13/hiss).
+It has two main components:
+- `hissc` – Hiss bytecode compiler, written in Haskell
+- `hissvm` - Hiss bytecode interpreter, written in Zig

-`hissc` is still in progress, but it already includes:
+`hissc` and `hissvm` are still in progress, but they already include:
 - Hiss lexer and parser
-- Semantic passes, including:
+- Semantic passes
-     - A name-checking pass that rejects use of undeclared identifiers
+     - A name-checking pass that rejects undeclared identifiers
-     - A dependency-checking pass that rejects value cycles (e.g., code like `a = b, b = c, c = a`)
+     - A dependency-checking pass that rejects value cycles (code like `a = b, b = c, c = a`)
-     - A type-checking pass
+     - A type inference and type-checking pass
-- A naive, untested tree-walking interpreter and an associated [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)

-In-progress features:
-- [hissvm](https://github.com/joek13/hissvm), a bytecode virtual machine written in Zig.

-Planned features include:
-- Code generation
+- (Incomplete) code generation
+- Bytecode interpreter
-- An online Hiss playground
+- An [online playground](/hiss/playground) where you can try Hiss yourself!

+Planned work includes
+- Completion of code generation
+- Optimization passes
+- User-defined types and pattern matching
+- Side effects for I/O?
+Who knows!